hayleysuss/crowd-vs-machine/README.md

 - design-layout: HTML code used in the HIT design
 - README.md: This file includes instructions on how a crowd worker can make contributions to our project, and a link to a training video for new members of the crowd
 - sample-hit: Screenshot of a sample HIT
+- batch_results: csv containing the results of our HIT
+- QC & AG files: csv documents containing the results of the HIT after running our quality control and aggregation methods
+- error_figure: a bar graph comparing the error of our MTurker's estimates compared to the error of the neural network

 #### Neural Network
 All code for the data augmentation and downloading are provided the data_downloader.py and resize_data.py files.
 The neural network models are defined in the houseing_price_nerual_newtork.py file.
 It contains a Linear network to process the qualitative features as well as a convolutional neural network to process they images.
 Note: the data from this non-crowdsourcing neural network will be compared with those from the crowdsourcing MTurk tasks.
 We will analyze how good the crowd is at making predictions and compare these results with the accuracy of the neural network in making predictions on the same inputs.